9 best yoga mats on Amazon, as recommended by a yoga teacher

 Do I need a 4mm or 6mm yoga mat?

-This is also down to personal preference but, ultimately, if you're in need of a little extra joint support, opt for the 6mm yoga mat.
-If you're intending on using your mat during higher-intensity workouts or you don't need the extra support, 4mm should be fine.
+If you need a little extra joint support, opt for the 6mm yoga mat.
+If you intend to use your pick of the best yoga mats on Amazon during higher-intensity workouts or you don't need the extra support, 4mm should be fine.

-Generally, most yoga mats are around 4mm thick but for some, a mat thicker than 4mm can feel too cushioned and cause them to lose their balance, especially if they're using the mat for other workouts such as HIIT, strength training or Pilates.
-In this case, there are even thinner mats available at 3mm (see the Lululemon Reversible Mat for details) or even 2mm and 1mm, although these are prone to ripping.
+Generally, most yoga mats are around 4mm thick, but for some, a mat thicker than 4mm can feel too cushioned and cause them to lose their balance, especially if they're using the mat for other workouts such as HIIT, strength training or Pilates.
+In this case, there are even thinner mats available at 3mm or even 2mm and 1mm, although these are prone to ripping.

 If you find a 6mm yoga mat still doesn't offer you enough support, you can buy yoga mats (many of them are featured on this list) up to 12mm.
 Alternatively, experiment with a knee pad which you can move around the mat to add extra cushioning where you need it most.